-As noted above, HCD's Housing Element Update review includes 29 recommendations, and staff and the City's consultant prepared a response that will address all of them for presentation at the Planning Commission and City Council hearings on the HEU adoption.
+As noted above, HCD's Housing Element Update review includes 29 recommendations, and staff and the City's consultant prepared a response that addresses them.
+The GPU team presented the HCD comments to the Planning Commission at its HEU adoption hearing and will present them to the City Council during its HEU adoption hearing.
 Some of the draft responses addressed to date were offered below for consideration to the Planning Commission and City Council at prior meetings: